microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/tutorial-create-simple-extension.md

 Using the `AsEditable` method on the document, you get a temporary editor object that you can use to specify the desired changes.
 Think of everything in the lambda expression as a request for Visual Studio to execute rather than as actually executing, because as described in the [Editor overview](../editor/editor.md), there's a particular protocol for handling these asynchronous edit requests from extensions, and there's a possibility of the changes not being accepted, such as if the user is making changes at the same time that create a conflict.

-In practice you can use the same `EditAsync` design pattern, in which most of the code always looks the same, except for the part after the comment "specify your desired changes here".
+The `EditAsync` pattern can be used to modify text in general by specifying your modifications after the "specify your desired changes here" comment.